MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.7.0-release-notes.md

     - The `nblocks` argument has been renamed to `conf_target` (to be consistent with other RPC methods).
     - An `estimate_mode` argument has been added.
 This argument takes one of the following strings: `CONSERVATIVE`, `ECONOMICAL` or `UNSET` (which defaults to `CONSERVATIVE`).
     - The RPC return object now contains an `errors` member, which returns errors encountered during processing.
-    - If Bitcoin Core has not been running for long enough and has not seen enough blocks or transactions to produce an accurate fee estimation, an error will be returned (previously a value of -1 was used to indicate an error, which could be confused for a feerate).
+    - If Xep Core has not been running for long enough and has not seen enough blocks or transactions to produce an accurate fee estimation, an error will be returned (previously a value of -1 was used to indicate an error, which could be confused for a feerate).
 - A new `estimaterawfee` RPC is added to provide raw fee data.
 External clients can query and use this data in their own fee estimation logic.